How to Swaddle With Arms Out: Everything You Need to Know

 Table of contents

-If your baby wiggles out of a traditional swaddle technique or shows signs of discomfort or distress, it may be time to change things up.
-However, you don’t have to necessarily stop swaddling.
+So what do you do when your baby wiggles out of a traditional swaddle technique or shows signs of discomfort?
+You don’t necessarily have to stop swaddling right away.
 Instead, it may be time to learn how to swaddle with arms out.
-With this method, your little one can still enjoy the snugness of a swaddle while allowing freedom for the arms to move about.
+With this method, your little one can still enjoy the snugness around their body while their arms are free to move, which can be especially helpful for babies who like to self-soothe by sucking their hands or fingers.

 Choose the Right Blanket: Use a swaddle blanket made from lightweight and breathable fabric